 A multi-shot panorama of the amazing rock crevice at Pine Dock, Manitoba.
 It’s about a three hour drive from Winnipeg and you have to have a guide or know where to find them.
 There are lots of other crevices and caves in the area, a very unique spot in Manitoba.

 A beautiful beach on the isle of North Uist, Scotland.
 When I got Lochmaddy, the main town on North Uist, I found out that there was nowhere for me to rent a car.
 I was staying at the Redburn House (awesome place by the way, highly recommended) and the owners graciously offered to drive me around.
 That’s island hospitality for you!

 Lake Winnipeg, Manitoba.
+You can see the Big Dipper just to the upper right of the centre.
 The unfortunate thing about northern lights is that they don’t respect your work schedule.
 When you see that the lights are going to be strong and the weather is clear you pretty much have to go.
 It was a long day at work the next day, but thankfully there’s coffee around to help out.